onnx/onnx/docs/Operators.md

 ### <a name="SequenceMap"></a><a name="sequencemap">**SequenceMap**</a>

   Applies a sub-graph to each sample in the input sequence(s).

   Inputs can be either tensors or sequences, with the exception of the first input which must be a sequence.
 The length of the first input sequence will determine the number of samples in the outputs.
+Any other sequence inputs should have the same number of samples.
 The number of inputs and outputs, should match the one of the subgraph.

   For each element in the output, a sample will be extracted from the input sequence(s) and the sub-graph will be applied to it.
 The outputs will contain the outputs of the sub-graph for each sample.